 The QCPAC surcharge replaces the Water Infrastructure and Conservation Adjustment (WICA) surcharge that was in effect prior to the PUC’s approval of the QCPAC surcharge.
 The WICA surcharge only existed for a portion of PWW’s customers, whereas the QCPAC applies to all PWW customers.
 The WICA allowed the Company to recover the cost of debt and property taxes associated with the replacement of water mains, valves, and hydrants that had either reached the end of their useful life or were negatively impacting water quality or service reliability.
 The QCPAC expands the WICA surcharge by allowing Pennichuck to recover 1.10 times the annual principal and interest for the debt issued, plus the property taxes associated with capital expenditures that Pennichuck made on plant and equipment placed into service during the prior year.
 As a part of this annual process, Pennichuck’s capital expenditures will be audited by the PUC for prudency and confirmation of actual expenditure levels.
 The benefits of the QCPAC program to our customers is that it provides the funding necessary for Pennichuck to maintain a consistent plan for the replacement of aging infrastructure, which in turn increases reliability and quality of service.
 The QCPAC program will also result in smaller annual rate changes for customers by permitting Pennichuck to recover the expenses associated with the replacement of aging infrastructure between rate cases.

-The requested QCPAC surcharge of 2017 QCPs, if approved, would result in the average single family residential bill increasing by approximately $0.81 per month, and resulting in the average single family residential bill increasing from $54.00 per month to $54.81 per month.
+The requested QCPAC surcharge of 2017 QCPs, if approved, would result in the average single family residential bill increasing by approximately $0.81 per month, and resulting in the average single family residential bill increasing from about $54.00 per month to $54.87 per month.

 If you have any questions or concerns related to Pennichuck’s February 2018 QCPAC filing, please contact Pennichuck Customer Service at 800-553-5191 or the New Hampshire Public Utilities Commission at 800-852-3793.